Crossbow-js/crossbow.github.io/_src/docs/tasks/adaptor-tasks.md

-If you've seen any of the 'getting started' pages already, you'll be used to seeing tasks such as `@npm webpack` When Crossbow encounters a `string` beginning with a `@` character it will not parse anything after the first space & instead it will pass along the remainder of the string to whichever 'adaptor' it belongs to.
+If you've seen any of the 'getting started' pages already, you'll be used to seeing tasks such as `@npm webpack`.
+When Crossbow encounters a `string` beginning with a `@` character it will not parse anything after the first space & instead it will pass along the remainder of the string to whichever 'adaptor' it belongs to.